Saulius Mykolaitis

-Saulius Mykolaitis (January 15, 1966 – February 18, 2006) was a Lithuanian director, actor, and singer-songwriter (bard).
+Saulius Mykolaitis (January 15, 1966 – February 18, 2006) was a Lithuanian director, actor, and singer-songwriter.

 Life

-Saulius Mykolaitis was born in Ramygala, a small town in Lithuania.
-His parents died while he was still studying at school.
-Saulius was raised by two older brothers Sigitas and Darius who bought him his first guitar when he was just seven years old.
+Saulius Mykolaitis was born in Ramygala, a small town near Panevėžys in Lithuania.
+Orphaned as a young child, he was raised by his two older brothers, Sigitas and Darius, who bought Saulius his first guitar when he was just seven years old.

-Saulius Mykolaitis started singing and creating songs at school.
-After graduating he entered Music Academy of Lithuania in Vilnius.
-Initially he studied singing, but soon moved to acting.
+Saulius Mykolaitis started writing his own songs while still at school, and went on to study at the Music Academy of Lithuania in Vilnius.
+Initially he chose singing, but soon moved to acting.

-From 1988 to 1992, Saulius Mykolaitis studied at the Music Academy of Lithuania under Professor Dalia Tamulevičiūtė and received a Bachelor's degree in Scene Art (Acting).
-In 1995 he decided to study for a Master's degree and in 1996 acquired qualification as theatre director.
+From 1988 to 1992, Saulius Mykolaitis studied under Professor Dalia Tamulevičiūtė and received a Bachelor's degree in Stage Art (Acting).
+In 1995 he started his Master's degree and in 1996 acquired qualification as a theatre director.

-Mykolaitis committed suicide in 2006 in Vilnius, Lithuania.

-Theatrical career
+Acting

+Theatre

 From 1992 to 1994, Mykolaitis worked in Vilnius' National Mažasis (The Small) Theatre.
-From 1994 until the end of his life Saulius Mykolaitis was a member of Lithuanian National Drama Theatre and also collaborated with Oskaras Koršunovas Theatre.
+From 1994 until the end of his life Saulius Mykolaitis was a member of the Lithuanian National Drama Theatre and frequently collaborated with Oskaras Koršunovas Theatre.

 Through the years Mykolaitis created over 20 roles.
-The most famous were Mercutio in K. Antanėlis' musical "Love and Death in Verona" (director Eimuntas Nekrošius), Roberto Zucco in Bernard-Marie Koltès' eponymous play (director Oskaras Koršunovas), Azzazelo in Mikhail Bulgakov's "The Master and Margarita" (director Oskaras Koršunovas), The Painter in Howard Barker's "Europeans" (director Lary Zappia).
+The most famous were Mercutio in K. Antanėlis' musical "Love and Death in Verona" (dir.
+Eimuntas Nekrošius), Roberto Zucco in Bernard-Marie Koltès' eponymous play (dir.
+Oskaras Koršunovas), Azzazelo in Mikhail Bulgakov's "The Master and Margarita" (dir.
+Oskaras Koršunovas), The Painter in Howard Barker's "The Europeans" (dir.
+Lary Zappia).

-Directed plays

-Mykolaitis was not only performing in other directors' plays.
-He directed – and received renown for – several productions himself, the most important being (in which he also played leads), "Stop Machine" and "The City".
+Film & TV

+Mykolaitis had three supporting film roles.
+The last one was in "Dievų miškas" (Forest of the Gods, 2005), a feature directed by Algimantas Puipa.
+Mykolaitis was however better known for playing one of the protagonists, a secret service man Tomas, in 2001 TV series "Gedimino, 11".

+Directing

+Saulius Mykolaitis also achieved success as a theatre director.
+His most important plays were "Stop Machine" and "The City".
+He played leads in both.

 "Stop Machine" was based on Russian satirist's Daniil Charms' life and short stories, a performance that combined physical and psychological theatre.